NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 As a developer you will likely want to use the components provided by the GDC Portal.
 The GDC Portal provides a number of components that make it easy to develop applications for the GDC Portal.
 These components are located in the `@gff/portal-proto` package.
-In a number of components, the GDC Portal uses the [Mantine](https://mantine.dev/) component library but base components and encapulates call to the GDC API so that you do not have to.
+In several components, the GDC Portal uses the [Mantine](https://mantine.dev/) component library but base components and encapsulates calls to the GDC API so that you do not have to.

 ### Buttons